-The State of Georgia has a long history of serving intellectually and creatively gifted students.
-In the 1950's, Ms. Margaret Bynum, Georgia's initial Gifted Education Specialist led the way as Georgia became the first state to pass legislation that requires all public-school systems in Georgia to offer programs for gifted education students.

-Legislative and rule-making initiatives in 1994 and 1995 led to the adoption of Georgia's multiple-criteria rule for the identification of gifted students.
-The multiple criteria approach allows school districts to look at students' strengths and interests in determining their educational needs.
-Georgia's due process procedures are an equitable and fair approach to the identification of gifted students.
-These procedures offer school districts the opportunity to identify a diverse group of talented students for gifted education programs.
-Gifted education programs extend and accelerate the pace and depth of the Georgia Standards of Excellence.
+The State of Georgia has a long history of serving intellectually and creatively gifted students, beginning in the 1950s under the direction of Ms. Margaret Bynum.
+Ms. Bynum's leadership led the way for Georgia to become the first state to pass legislation requiring all public-school systems in the state to offer programs for gifted students.
+In 1994 and 1995, legislative and rule-making initiatives led to the adoption of Georgia's multi-criteria rule for the identification of gifted students.
+The multiple criteria approach allows for districts to assess students in the four categories of mental ability, achievement, creativity, and motivation.
+Using this approach allows local districts to look at students' strengths and interests when they are determining the students' educational needs.
+Georgia's procedures provide a fair approach to the identification of gifted students.
+These procedures offer local school districts the opportunity to identify a diverse group of talented students for gifted education programs/services.
+Gifted education programs can both extend and accelerate the pace and depth of the Georgia Standards of Excellence.

-This resource manual is a companion document to State Board of Education Rule 160-4-2-.38 EDUCATION PROGRAM FOR GIFTED STUDENTS which was adopted by the Georgia Board of Education on May 10, 2012.
-The guidelines and guidance contained in this document provide assistance to local boards of education, local school districts, teachers, and administrators.
-Additionally, parents and other interested parties can use the manual as a guide to gifted education in Georgia.
-The resource manual is frequently updated and should be looked upon as a "living" document.
+This GaDOE Resource Manual for Gifted Education Services is a companion document to State Board of Education Rule 160-4-2-.38 EDUCATION PROGRAM FOR GIFTED STUDENTS, which was adopted by the State Board of Education on May 10, 2012.
+The guidelines included in this manual provide assistance to local boards of education, local school districts, administrators, and teachers.
+Moreover, parents and other interested parties can use the manual as a guide to gifted education in Georgia.
+The guidelines document is frequently updated and should be viewed as a "living" document.

-Please check the Georgia Department of Education website for additional information about gifted education.
-Persons searching this website for information regarding a particular school or school district should keep in mind that some gifted education decisions and procedures are left to the discretion of local school districts so that they may address the unique needs of their students.
+Please review the Georgia Department of Education website for additional gifted education information.
+Persons searching this website for information regarding a particular school or school district should keep in mind that many gifted education decisions and procedures are local decisions, meaning the decisions are left to the discretion of local school districts so they may address the unique needs of their students.
 This is especially evident in districts that have been awarded Strategic Waiver School Status or Charter Status by the State Board of Education.
-It is best to always check with your local school and school district for additional information.
+It is best practice to always check with your local school and school district for additional information.

-Gail H. Humble, Ed.S.

-College Readiness and Talent Development Program Manager

-Georgia Department of Education
+Mary Jean Banter, Ed.S.
+NBCT College Readiness and Talent Development Program Manager Georgia Department of Education